ELIFE-ASU/Neet/docs/source/networks.rst

 Graph Structure
 ^^^^^^^^^^^^^^^

-As dynamical networks, all :class:`neet.Network` instances have a `directed graph
+As dynamical networks, all :class:`Network` instances have a `directed graph
 <https://en.wikipedia.org/wiki/Directed_graph>`_ structure.
 Neet provides a minimal interface for
 exploring this structure.
 At it's basic, you can probe which nodes are connected by an edge: